dr-matt-smith/php-symfony3-book/00_content/part06/chapter15.md

 ![User redirected to login page after requesting `/admin`, with flash error (when not logged-in). \label{admin_redirect}](./03_figures/authentication/7_login_redirect_sm.png)

-If we login with the credentials username='`admin`' and password='`admin`', we get to see the admin home page, and we can see, from the Symfony profiler, that a user obejct is stored in the session (See Figure \ref{user_in_session}).
+If we login with the credentials username='`admin`' and password='`admin`', we get to see the admin home page, and we can see, from the Symfony profiler, that a user object is stored in the session (See Figure \ref{user_in_session}).

 ![User token in session, after requesting admin home (when logged in). \label{user_in_session}](./03_figures/authentication/8_user_session_token_sm.png)